wangyi-fudan/wyhash/README.md

 1:v3 provides double bulk speed compared to v2.

-2:v3 provides extra 50% speed for dynamic length short key compared to v2.
+2:v3 provides extra 60% speed for dynamic length short key compared to v2.

-3:v3 provides WYHASH_EVIL_FAST option that doubles speed for dynamic length short key compared to v2.
-It violates many safty rules (unaligned read, read extra 7 bytes at the end), just be a fast option leave for the user.

-4:v3 code size have been reduces to 50%.
+3:v3 code size have been halfed.
 The big switch disappears, thanks to xxh3's idea for finalization.

 It closes to the perfection.
 Cheers!